Stock futures rise to start the week, despite growing coronavirus cases

 GET FOX BUSINESS ON THE GO BY CLICKING HERE

-Markets were higher despite reports that the number of coronavirus cases in the U.S. and worldwide has surged sharply.
+In Asia on Monday, Tokyo's Nikkei edged 0.2 percent lower, while the Hang Seng in Hong Kong lost 0.5 percent and China's Shanghai Composite index also was off 0.1 percent.

-In Asia on Monday, Tokyo's Nikkei edged 0.4 percent, while the Hang Seng in Hong Kong lost 0.3 percent and China's Shanghai Composite index also added 0.3 percent.
+In Europe, London's FTSE was 0.1 percent lower, Germany's DAX added 0.2 percent and France's CAC gained 0.1 percent.

 The World Health Organization on Sunday reported the largest single-day increase in coronavirus cases by its count, at more than 183,000 new cases in the previous 24 hours.
 The UN health agency said on Sunday that Brazil led the way with 54,771 cases tallied and the US next at 36,617.
 India confirmed 15,400 new cases.